appdotnet/api-spec/content/docs/resources/post/stars.md

 ## Retrieve Posts starred by a User

-Get the most recent <a href="../objects/post.md">Post</a>s starred by a specific <a href="../objects/user.md">User</a> in reverse post order.
+Get the most recent [Posts](/docs/resources/post/) starred by a specific [User](/docs/resources/user/) in reverse post order.
 Stars are a way for Users to save posts without rebroadcasting the Post to their followers.

 <%= migration_warning ['response_envelope'] %>